Peakboard/PeakboardExtensions/Samples/README.md

 # Airport Weather Conditions
 This sample shows, how to create your own dialog and your own UI.
 The user can download weather information from various airports in Germany.

+# Custom Function
+This sample shows how to create a simple lua function to create a MD5 hash.